North Dakota: Economy

 Agriculture is North Dakota's largest industry, although petroleum, food processing, and technology are also major industries.
 Its growth rate is about 4.1%.
-According to the U.S. Bureau of Economic Analysis the economy of North Dakota had a gross domestic product of $55.180 billion in the second quarter of 2018.
-The per capita income for the state was $34,256, when measured from 2013 to 2017 by the United States Department of Commerce.
+According to the U.S. Bureau of Economic Analysis the economy of North Dakota had a gross domestic product of $81.883 billion in 2025.
+North Dakota's per capita personal income in 2025 was $75,157.
 The three-year median household income from 2013 to 2017 was $61,285.
+In 2025, 98.8% of businesses in North Dakota were small businesses, and employed 57.6% of the state's work force.

 According to Gallup data, North Dakota led the U.S. in job creation in 2013 and has done so since 2009.
 The state has a Job Creation Index score of 40, nearly 10 points ahead of its nearest competitors.
 North Dakota has added 56,600 private-sector jobs since 2011, creating an annual growth rate of 7.32 percent.
 According to statistics released in December 2020, by the Bureau of Economic Analysis, North Dakota had the highest rate of annual growth in personal consumption expenditures of all 50 states, from 2009 to 2018.
 During this time period, annual nominal personal income growth averaged 6% per year, compared to the U.S. average of 4.4%.
 North Dakota's personal income growth is tied to various private business sectors such as agriculture, energy development, and construction.
 North Dakota also had the highest growth in personal expenditures on housing and utilities of all states, reflecting the sharply increased demand for housing in the 2010s.

 Just over 21% of North Dakota's total 2013 gross domestic product (GDP) of $49.77 billion comes from natural resources and mining.

 North Dakota is the only state with a state-owned bank, the Bank of North Dakota in Bismarck, and a state-owned flour mill, the North Dakota Mill and Elevator in Grand Forks.
 These were established by the NPL before World War II.

 As of 2012, Fargo is home to the second-largest campus of Microsoft with 1,700 employees, and Amazon.com employs several hundred in Grand Forks.

-As of December 2019, the state's unemployment rate is among the lowest in the nation at 2.4 percent.
+As of May 2025, the state's unemployment rate was 2.5%.
 With the exception of a five-month period in 2020, the unemployment rate remained below five percent each month since 1987.
 At end of 2010, the state per capita income was ranked 17th in the nation, the biggest increase of any state in a decade from rank 38th.
 The reduction in the unemployment rate and growth in per capita income is attributable to the oil boom in the state.
 Due to a combination of oil-related development and investing in technology and service industries, North Dakota has had a budget surplus every year since the 2008 market crash.

 Since 1976, the highest that North Dakota's unemployment rate has reached is just 6.2%, recorded in 1983.
 Every U.S. state except neighboring South Dakota has had a higher unemployment rate during that period.